Samana04/UoGd7-Training/_Projects/Student Affairs.md

 * Missing video (Are we allowing embedded video?)
 * PDF's need to be uploaded
 * Proper Alt tags are missing for footer images (discuss about external links)
-* Question marks on contact us
+* Question marks on "contact us"

 ## Notes:
 * Remove all instances of style attribute (eg. \<p style="line-height:15.6pt"> or \<span style="font-size:10pt;font-family:Arial,sans-serif;">